Nong Khai Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of eligible countries can enter Thailand without a visa for tourism purposes
+Citizens of certain countries can enter Thailand for tourism without obtaining a visa in advance.

-Nationals not eligible for visa-free entry or visa on arrival must obtain a visa in advance
+Nationalities not eligible for visa-free entry or the ETA must obtain a visa from a Thai embassy or consulate before travel.

 Arrival Process